simongarisch/97_things_every_programmer/README.md

 71: Read the humanities: prople write software with people for people.
 It's a people business.

-72: Reinvent the wheen often: Reinventing the wheel and getting it wrong is more valuable than nailing it first time.
+72: Reinvent the wheel often: Reinventing the wheel and getting it wrong is more valuable than nailing it first time.
 There are lessons learned from trial and error.

 73: Resist the temptation of the singleton pattern.